- Instructions for Form 1120-IC-DISC - Introductory Material

 The time needed to complete and file Form 1120-IC-DISC, Schedule K (Form 1120-IC-DISC), and Schedule P (Form 1120-IC-DISC), will vary depending on individual circumstances.
 The estimated burden for business taxpayers filing these forms is approved under OMB control number 1545-0123.

 If you have comments concerning the accuracy of these time estimates or suggestions for making these forms simpler, we would be happy to hear from you.
-You can send us comments from IRS.gov/FormComment.
+You can send us comments through IRS.gov/FormComments.
 Or you can write to: Internal Revenue Service, Tax Forms and Publications, 1111 Constitution Ave.
 NW, IR-6526, Washington, DC 20224.
 Don't send the tax forms to this address.
 Instead, see Where To File, earlier, near the beginning of these instructions.